w3c/wai-curricula/content/designer/wireframes-and-prototypes.md

 * create designs that allow to pause, stop, or hide any content that blinks, moves, or auto-updates
 * ensure flashing content is below the general flash and red flash thresholds
-* create designs that allow content that does not flash more than three times in a second
+* create designs that allow to provide content that does not flash more than three times in a second
 * create designs that allow to disable motion animation triggered by interaction, such as additional animations when scrolling
 * create designs that allow to stop, adjust, or extend any time limit set by the content
 * create designs that support mechanisms to stop or control the volume of any audio that plays automatically for more than 3 seconds
 * create designs that prevent changes of context unless the user is aware of them or has explicitly requested such changes

-## Ideas to Assess Knowledge for Module

-Optional ideas to support assessment:

-[To be developed]

 ### Topic: Structure and Layout